stdarg/obj-to-json/README.md

 obj-to-json
 ===========

 Methods to copy objects and convert JSON to obj and vice-versa in Node.js without throwing.

 Why?

 I don't like exceptions.
-This module wraps the JSON.stringify and JSON.parse, with a try/catch that makes exceptions become a return value of `false` on exceptions.
-This module is nice if you don't want to directly deal with exceptions and awful if you do.
+This module wraps the JSON.stringify and JSON.parse, with a try/catch that makes exceptions become a return value of `false` on errors.
+This module is nice if you don't want to deal with exceptions and awful if you do.

-The copyObj function does JSON.parse(JSON.stringify()) and won't work with objects properties lacking JSON representations and objects having circular references.
+The copyObj function does JSON.parse(JSON.stringify()) and won't work with objects properties lacking JSON representations or objects having circular references.

 ## Installation